Costa Rican Sea Turtles

 POSSIBLE DAYTIME ACTIVITIES INCLUDE THE FOLLOWING:

-• Cleaning equipment, preparing tags, and packing for the next night’s activities, and possibly getting involved with other research projects, depending on the expedition.
+• Cleaning equipment, preparing tags, packing for the next night’s activities, and possibly getting involved with other research projects, depending on the expedition.

 Life in the Field